East West Link (Melbourne)

 The proposed freeway standard road was to start at the Western Ring Road at Laverton North, connect with Market Road, Brooklyn, then descend into two separate three-lane tunnels at Kingsville, to link with the Eastern Freeway.
 On-ramps and off-ramps were expected to be provided near Dynon Road, Footscray for port access, and at its junction with CityLink and the Eastern Freeway.

 The project attracted public criticism over its effectiveness to reduce congestion, prioritisation ahead of public transport, transparency of business case and local effect on Royal Park and Melbourne Zoo.
 Local councils and public transport advocates opposed the project and several community groups were formed to block its construction.

-In 2013, then Opposition Leader and now Premier Daniel Andrews criticised and campaigned against the project, promising to abandon the project if Labor won government at the 2014 state election.
+In 2013, then Opposition Leader Daniel Andrews criticised and campaigned against the project, promising to abandon the project if Labor won government at the 2014 state election.
 The then Labor opposition said that part of the project's western section may still be built, though not in the government's first term.
 After winning office and subsequently cancelling the project, the new Labor government initially proposed its West Gate Distributor as a lower-cost port link for heavy freight vehicles, but in early 2015 unveiled plans by infrastructure company Transurban to build the multibillion-dollar West Gate Tunnel project as a more expansive route, providing a second major river crossing and a partial western bypass in the city's inner west.
 This alternative project began construction in early 2018 and was originally expected to be complete in 2022.
-However due to financial difficulties and lengthy delays, the West Gate Tunnel will open from 2025.
+However, due to financial difficulties and lengthy delays, the West Gate Tunnel will open from 2025.